-As for tomato leaves, they have found their place in perfumery, although as a synthetic material.
-The very herbaceous note of tomato leaf is used mainly in base notes to offer powerful, elegantly scented and refreshing scents with scents that are often feminine or mixed.
+Tomato leaves have also found their place in perfumery, albeit as a synthetic material.
+The distinctly herbaceous note of tomato leaf is primarily used in base notes to create powerful, elegant, and refreshing fragrances, often for feminine or unisex scents.

 Tomato leaf is a fragrant raw material, rich in freshness and green notes, which closely resembles the unique aroma of the fruit itself.